The main tourist season in Scotland is the summer (roughly May to September), but winter is becoming more and more popular with visitors.

 Scotland has five ski resorts, but it's not the Alps and the snow is sometimes unreliable.
 The best snow is usually in February and when the conditions are good, it the skiing and snowboarding can be incredible.

 In Edinburgh, you can take a walk up Arthur's seat.
-If you're lucky there will be a dusting of snow on the crags and the frost on the rooftops can make the whole city sparkle.
-Most of the museums are free if you want to get indoors - or you can cosy up with a dram of whisky and enjoy true Scottish hospitality and one of the city's many excellent bars and pubs.
+If you're lucky, there will be a dusting of snow on the crags and the frost on the rooftops can make the whole city sparkle.
+Most of the museums are free if you want to get indoors - or you can cosy up with a dram of whisky and enjoy true Scottish hospitality and one of the city's many excellent cafes, bars and pubs.

-Visit the South West of Scotland
+Visit the south west of Scotland

 Winter is also the perfect time for a foodie tour.
-After a crisp winter's day exploring the outdoors, there is nothing better than coming back to a gourmet dinner, sitting by the fire and enjoying the best food and drink Scotland has to offer.
+After a crisp winter's day exploring the outdoors, there is nothing better than coming back to a gourmet dinner, sitting by the fire and enjoying the best food and drink that Scotland has to offer.

-Take a Highland Road Trip
+Take a Highland road trip

 A winter road-trip in the Highlands takes careful planning but is always rewarding.
 Depending on the snow conditions, some roads may be closed - but it's usually only the high passes and its very rare to be snowed in completely.